"Baby has a small tie that can't be treated"

-The other BIG problem is that by simply having a quick peek in a baby's mouth - whilst you can often confirm if a tongue tie is significant, it's much harder to confirm insignificance.
-In order to do so you have to piece together the signs and symptoms, watch the baby at the breast/bottle, assess the baby's suck and what the tongue is actually doing whilst baby is feeding, and if there are significant indicators, a specialist who is competent lifting the tongue to complete the picture.
+The other BIG problem with simply having a quick peek in a baby's mouth, is you can often confirm whether a frenulum is restrictive, but it's much harder to confirm insignificance the same way.
+In order to do so you have to piece together the signs and symptoms, watch the baby at the breast/bottle, assess their suck and what the tongue is actually doing during the feed.
+If there are significant indicators, a specialist who is competent lifting the tongue is needed to complete the picture.

-Because tongue tie isn't about how the tie itself looks, but about how it allows the tongue to function - looks can be deceptive.
-A tie can be like a super thin wire, or slightly wider and diaphanous - still appearing "tiny", yet if it is tightly holding the tongue, it matters not if it's super thin or a more chunky number.
+Because problems caused by tongue tie, aren't caused by how the tie looks, but about how it allows the tongue to function (or not), and looks can be deceptive.
+A tie can be like a super thin wire, or slightly wider and diaphanous but still visually "tiny"; yet if it is tightly holding the tongue it doesn't matter if it's super thin or a more chunky number.
 Furthermore a tie can look insignificant from the front, but when assessed properly, one can find the frenulum runs back down the tongue, getting thicker and causing significant restriction further back.

 "It is not always possible to predict which tongue ties will inhibit breastfeeding, as characteristics of the mother’s breasts also have an effect on such factors as milk transfer.
 The length of the frenum (or the apparent severity of the tongue tie) has no bearing on whether the baby will be able to breastfeed efficiently.